fjxmlzn/GPUTaskScheduler/README.md

 * **def required_env(self) [optional]**

-  The scheduler will automatically set GPU-related environment variables (e.g. which GPU to use).
+  The scheduler will automatically set GPU-related environment variables (e.g. which GPU to use) using `CUDA_VISIBLE_DEVICES`.
 But your test code may require some extra environment variable settings.
 This interface helps you with that.
 It is called before the test starts running.
 You can return the required environment variables in a Python dictionary, whose keys are environment variable names and values are the corresponding environment variable values.

 * **def main(self) [mandatory]**